rockydtk/Handwritten_Mathematical_Expressions_Recognition/README.md

 During the data cleanning process, we can see that it is biased for some of the digits/symbols, as it contains 12000 images for some symbol and 3000 images for others.
 To remove this bias, reduce the number of images in each folder to approximately 4000.

 ## BUILDING MODELS
+In this project, we only built the model for recognizing math operators.
+We used prebuilt handwritten number recognition model from our previous project (MNIST project).

 ### 1. Load and preprocess images
 **Extracting Features**